webino/WebinoDraw/README.md

             ),
         ),

-  - Reload your browser and you should see "Hello Webino!" as body content.
+    Reload your browser and you should see "Hello Webino!" as body content.

   - Rendering is based on instructions mapped to DOM nodes like this:

-        'webino' => array(                   // custom name
+        'draw-node-example' => array(        // custom name
             'query'  => 'body',              // css selector
             'xpath'  => '//footer',          // DOM XPATH
             'helper' => 'drawElement',       // draw helper